Sanglorian/orcus/Orcus Advanced Options - current.md

 **Components:** Incense (14 gp)
 **Duration:** 10 minutes

-For the duration, you know if there is a creature of the cosmic, elemental, fey, outsider or shadow source or with the celestial, demon, devil or undead tags within 6 squares of you, as well as where the creature is located.
+For the duration, you know if there is a creature of the cosmic, elemental, fey, outsider or shadow source or with the Celestial, Demon, Devil or Undead tags within 6 squares of you, as well as where the creature is located.
 Similarly, you know if there is a place or object within 6 squares of you that has been magically consecrated or desecrated.

 The incantation can penetrate most barriers, but it is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.